KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 called Maelstrom.
 The challenges are designed to build an increasingly sophisticated distributed system and run it through Maelstrom to test its correctness.

-### Distributed Systems Challenges
+### ⭐️Distributed Systems Challenges

-- The challenges use a platform called Maelstrom, which is a distributed systems testing framework.
+- The challenges use a platform called Maelstrom, which is a `distributed systems testing framework`.
 - The challenges involve building an increasingly sophisticated distributed system and running it through Maelstrom to test its correctness.
 - The exercises are written in Go, but demo implementations of the node code are available in Ruby, JavaScript, Java,